Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * git remote add origin https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game.git
 * git push -u origin main
 ````
 7. From the second commit, the below process and commands are used.
-Whenever a section or even a group of work are completed, they are commited in git and pushed into GitHub, in order to make sure to keep the history of the work logged properly and not to lose the work by unexpected situations
+Whenever a section or even a group of work are completed, they are committed in git and pushed into GitHub, in order to make sure to keep the history of the work logged properly and not to lose the work by unexpected situations

 ````
-* git status | To check the status of new / modifiled folders, files and documents
+* git status | To check the status of new / modified folders, files, and documents
 * git add . | To put all new and updated work on the stage in git
 * git commit -m "Example commit" | To commit the work on the stage in git before pushing it to GitHub
 * git push | To update the work in GitHub
 ````

 ## DEPLOYMENT <a name="deployment-heading"></a>
-My website is deployed in [GitHub](https://github.com/) as it can host open-source projects of HTML, CSS and JavaScript.
+My website is deployed in [GitHub](https://github.com/) as it can host open-source projects of HTML, CSS, and JavaScript.
 To deploy the website, I follow the below steps from the login screen of [GitHub](https://github.com/login)
 1. Go to **repositories** that can be accessed from **1** or **1 - 1**<br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/deployment/deployment1.png)</br></br>